 Signed with the United States Department of Commerce (DoC) on 30 September 2009, the Affirmation of Commitments (AoC) contains joint commitments relating to ICANN’s technical coordination role of the Internet Domain Name System.
 The commitments uphold the multi-stakeholder model, commit to operate in a transparent manner and in the global public interest, and, among other things, to undertake community-led, regular reviews relating to accountability and transparency as well as on three other fundamental organizational objectives.
 More information about the Accountability and Transparency Reviews are outlined below.
 See appendix F.

-Headquarters
+HeadqUarters

 ICANN, as a California Not-for-Profit Public Benefit Corporation, is obligated to follow the laws of the State of California.
 ICANN is also subject to both California and U.S. laws and regulations regarding ICANN's tax-exempt, public benefit status, which each require ICANN to act in furtherance of its stated public benefit purposes.
 These laws, as well as the laws of other places where ICANN has a presence, carry with them obligations.
 For example, under law, all ICANN Directors hold a fiduciary duty to act in the best interests of ICANN, and not for their own personal (or business) benefit.
 ICANN has the ability to sue and be sued for its actions and to be held responsible in a court of proper jurisdiction for its dealings with the global community.

 Accountability and Transparency Review Teams 1 and 2 Recommendations